-A representative conducts an initial interview with the prospective student at the school.
-The representative will describe the school, define its objective, and ascertain what type of classes or programs the student is interested in.
+An admission representative conducts an initial interview with the prospective student at the school.
+The representative will describe the school, define its objective, and ascertain what type of classes or program the student is interested in.
 This is determined by asking the student questions about his/her background, career desires, and prior education or work history.
 The representative will go over the appropriate course outline with the student and answer any questions concerning the course the student has selected or about the school.
 The student is then invited to take a guided tour of the facility to inspect the classrooms and/or the equipment that will be utilized in the course the student is interested in.
 Any additional questions are answered at this time.
 The representative will explain the total cost of the program, including registration fees, tuition, and cost of books and supplies.

 Applicants must be at least 17 years of age and must have a high school diploma or G.E.D.
-Ability-to-benefit students were accepted up until June 30, 2012.
-Ability-to-benefit students may be accepted for enrollment if it can be verified that they have been previously enrolled as an ATB student at an accredited institution.